freesewing/freesewing/packages/snapseries/README.md

 # @freesewing/snapseries

-A FreeSewing package to facilitate snapped percentage options in designs
+A series of common sizes for elastics and other series to be used with snapped percentage options